Steps to Follow for the Federal Direct Loan Program

 - Log in with your FSA ID Username and Password

-- From the menu on the top of the screen, hover over Loans and Grants.
+- From the menu on the top of the screen, hover over Grants and Loans.

 - Start under "I am an Undergraduate Student"

-- Once you complete the Counseling, hover over Loan and Grants again
+- Once you complete the Counseling, hover over Grants and Loans again

 - Click on Master Promissory Note (MPN)